-The information contained in the Consumer Confidence Report may not answer all the questions you may have about the quality of the Holloman AFB's drinking water.
-You are welcome to contact the Bioenvironmental Engineering Flight at (575) 572-7938.
+The information contained in the Consumer Confidence Report (CCR) may not answer all the questions you may have about the quality of the HAFB drinking water.
+You are welcome to contact the BE Flight at (575) 572-7938.
 Your concerns will be addressed in the monthly Water Working Group meeting.